zeropaper/foreseen/README.md

 You can also run `npm run dev` to start a local server.
 The app it serves is a simple web page with an editor and some debug information.

+You can also run `npm run docs` to build a statically servable bundle (and use something like `npx http-server docs/` to serve it).
+This is the way https://zeropaper.github.io/foreseen is built.